-

 Mango Chutney

 About a week ago, I was grocery shopping and saw a flat of mangoes for $3.
-It was too good to turn down, but then I had a flat of swiftly-ripening mangoes kicking around my kitchen.
-So I took a look online at a bunch of recipes for canning mango chutney, combined a few, modified them to suit my own tastes, and came up with a mango chutney I’m pretty happy with.
-It’s a dead-simple recipe that would be a good one for first-timers, as it’s not too fussy and doesn’t take a lot o.
-Just remember to wash everything in hot, soapy water, and let everything air-dry – that’s…
+It was too good to turn down, but then I had a flat of overripe mangoes kicking around my kitchen.
+So I looked online at a bunch of recipes for canning mango chutney, combined a few, modified them to suit my own tastes, and came up with a chutney I’m pretty happy with.
+It’s a dead-simple recipe that would be a good one for first-timers, as it’s not too fussy and doesn’t take a lot of time.
+Just remember to wash everything in hot, soapy water, and let everything air-dry – that’s really the…